shikhu51197/url-Shortner/README.md

 Deploy to Vercel:

      cd frontend
      vercel

     Follow the prompts to deploy your application.

-Contributing

-     💻 Contributions are welcome!
-Please follow the standard guidelines for contributing.

 # Tests
 ---
 $ Backend API:
-  Write unit tests using testing libraries like Mocha or Jest.
+  Write unit tests using testing libraries like Mocha Jest , and Postman.

 $ Frontend (if applicable):
   Write unit tests using Jest and React Testing Library.